:

 No image title

-Clava Cairns are a well-preserved Bronze Age cemetery complex of ring cairns, kerb cairns and standing stones in a beautiful woodland setting.
-Located just outside of Inverness, they are free to visit and open all year round.
+If you’ve ever watched Outlander, you’ll immediately recognise this well-preserved Bronze Age cemetery complex of ring cairns, kerb cairns and standing stones as the fictional Craigh na Dun.
+Located in a beautiful woodland setting outside of Inverness, they are free to visit and open all year round.
+Built to house the dead over 4,000 years ago, these stone circles and associated cairns are shrouded in sacred significance and, interestingly, are unique to the Moray Firth and Inverness area of Scotland.

 4. 4